sparkbox/carbon/README.md

 Assets such as fonts and images will be copied recursively from `src/assets` to `dist/`.
 These files will be watched and re-copied during development.

 ### HTML
 This configuration uses the [`HtmlWebpackPlugin`][htmlPlugin] to generate an `index.html` file and automatically inject the built CSS and JS files.
-If you're project uses a separate templating or server rendering approach, then you will want to remove the HTML plugin and associated extension plugins ([`ScriptExtHtmlWebpackPlugin`][htmlScriptPlugin] and [`HtmlWebpackExcludeAssetsPlugin`][htmlExcludePlugin]).
+If your project uses a separate templating or server rendering approach, then you will want to remove the HTML plugin and associated extension plugins ([`ScriptExtHtmlWebpackPlugin`][htmlScriptPlugin] and [`HtmlWebpackExcludeAssetsPlugin`][htmlExcludePlugin]).
 For details on loading assets in your project, see [asset manifest](#asset-manifest) below.

 ### CSS
 Webpack handles the CSS pipeline.
 It includes `node-sass` and `postcss`.
 Postcss will respect the `postcss.config.js` file.
 Autoprefixer is the only plugin installed by default.
 Postcss will respect [`.browserslistrc`](#browserslist).
 Source maps will be generated when running in development.